The Lund Dental Practice data protection privacy notice for patients

 To provide you with the dental care and treatment that you need, we require up-to-date and accurate information about you.

-We will share your information with the NHS and/or name of private dental insurance providers in connection with your dental treatment.
+We will share your information with NHS in connection with your dental treatment.

 We may use your contact details to inform you of products and services available at our Practice.